Roba1993/octo-chat/README.md

 4. Compile and run with `mvn clean jfx:run`
 5. Create own os specific application with `mvn clean jfx:native`

-# Todo
-- Integrate WhatsApp Chat always logged in
-- Do Windows and Linux specific configurations
-- Create a settings menu for the different chats
-- Integrate XAMPP Chat client
-- A lot more to do ...

-# Join
+# Support
-Feel free to support this project :)
+This project needs always a helping hand, even when ocot has eight.
+So feel free to support this project, in every positiv way.
+For more information look in the [wiki](https://github.com/Roba1993/octo-chat/wiki) or write me an email.

 # Thanks
 - [TeamDev](http://www.teamdev.com/jxbrowser) for the JxBrowser (proprietary software)